wanghaolin/wanghaolin.github.io/_pages/about.md

 Education
 =====
-- 2014-2018    Ph.D., Chongqing Institute of Green and Intelligent Teachnology, Chinese Academy of Sciences
+- 2014-2018    Ph.D., Chongqing Institute of Green and Intelligent Technology, Chinese Academy of Sciences
 - 2015-2018    Joint Ph.D., Department of Systems Engineering and Engineering Management, City University of Hong Kong
-- 2010-2013    Master of Software Engineering, School of Software Engineering, University of Science and Teachnology of China
+- 2010-2013    Master of Software Engineering, School of Software Engineering, University of Science and Technology of China
 - 2006-2010    Bachelor of Electronic and Information Engineering, School of Electronic and Information Engineering, Beihang University

 Selected Publications
 =====
 - **Haolin Wang**, Zhilin Huang, Danfeng Zhang, Johan Arief, Tiewei Lyu, and Jie Tian, "Integrating Co-clustering and Interpretable Machine Learning for the Prediction of Intravenous Immunoglobulin Resistance in Kawasaki Disease", IEEE ACCESS, 2020.